Here is a guide on how to invoice a customer by adding a sale and then match it to a bank receipt within Quickbooks

 If it doesn't give you the option to match - perhaps because you're matching multiple transactions and/or there are charges associated with the transaction.
 You'll need to click on the amount received in the 'received column' (DO NOT CLICK ADD), then click find match and you'll be presented with a list of outstanding sales invoices.
 If you can't see the outstanding sales invoice(s) you want to match try changing the From/To dates.
 Depending on the situation you'll then need to do the following:

-- Partial payments - enter the payment amount against the invoice it relates to.
-For example an open balance shows a value of £100 but we've only received £20 - enter £20 next to the £100 invoice and the balance carried forward will shows as £80 outstanding.
+Partial payments - enter the payment amount against the invoice it relates to.
+For example an open balance shows a value of £100 but we've only received £20 - enter £20 next to the £100 invoice and the balance carried forward will show as £80 outstanding.

 Check that the difference is 0.00 at the bottom right of the screen (you may need to scroll down) and then click 'save'.